inspr/core-legacy/examples/pingpong_demo/README.md

 ## How to run it

-To run this demo, have a running inspr cluster.
+To run this demo, have a running insprctl cluster.
-Run `make` and run `inspr apply -k inspr` inside this directory.
+Run `make` and run `insprctl apply -k inspr` inside this directory.